WICG/navigation-api/README.md

 Although the ability to intercept cross-document navigations, especially cross-origin ones, might be surprising, in general it doesn't grant additional power.
 That is, web developers can already intercept `<a>` `click` events, or modify their code that would set `location.href`, even if the destination URL is cross-origin.

 On the other hand, cases that are not interceptable today, where the user is the instigator of the navigation through browser UI, are not interceptable.
 This ensures that web applications cannot trap the user on a given document by intercepting cross-document URL bar navigations, or disable the user's back/forward buttons.
 Note that, in the case of the back/forward buttons, even same-document interception isn't allowed.
 This is because it's easy to generate same-document app history entries (e.g., using `appHistory.push()` or `history.pushState()`); if we allowed intercepting traversal to them, this would allow sites to disable the back/forward buttons.
-We realize that this limits the utility of the `navigate` event in some cases, and are open to exploring other ways of combating abusive: see the discussion in [#32](https://github.com/WICG/app-history/issues/32).
+We realize that this limits the utility of the `navigate` event in some cases, and are open to exploring other ways of combating abuse: see the discussion in [#32](https://github.com/WICG/app-history/issues/32).

 Additionally, the event has a special method `event.respondWith(promise)`.
-If called, this will:
+If called for a same-origin navigation, this will:

-- Cancel the navigation (but see below).
+- Cancel any fragment navigation or cross-document navigation.
+- Immediately update the URL bar, `location.href`, and `appHistory.current`, but with `appHistory.current.finished` set to false.
 - Wait for the promise to settle.
-  - If it rejects, stay on the current app history entry.
+  - If it rejects, revert the URL bar, `location.href`, and `appHistory.current` to their previous values.
-  - If it fulfills, push/replace the destination app history entry onto/in the app history list.
-    - Note that this means that some parts of the navigation, namely updating the URL and state, do go through, just in a delayed manner.
-    - But other parts, like unloading the document and fetching a new one, or scrolling to a fragment, were indeed canceled.
-    - Notably, this means that for navigations caused by `appHistory.push()`, `appHistory.update()`, `history.pushState()`, or `history.replaceState()`, whose only effect is updating the history entry, the navigation was just delayed, not really canceled.
+  - If it fulfills, update `appHistory.current.finished` to true, and fire [a variety of events](./interception-details.md).
 - For the duration of the promise settling, any browser loading UI such as a spinner will behave as if it were doing a cross-document navigation.

-- After the promise settles, the browser will update its UI (such as URL bar or back button) to reflect the new current history entry.
+Note that the browser does not wait for the promise to settle in order to update its UI (such as URL bar or back button).

-_TODO: should we give direct control over when the browser UI updates, in case developers want to update it earlier in the lifecycle before the promise fully settles?
-E.g. `event.commitNavigation()` or `event.commitNavigationUI()`?
+_TODO: should we give direct control over when the browser UI updates, in case developers want to update it later in the lifecycle after they're sure the navigation will be a success?
 Would it be OK to let the UI get out of sync with the history list?_

 #### Accessibility benefits of standardized single-page navigations